syavorsky/comment-parser/README.md

 ## Stringifier

 The stringifier is an important piece used by other tools updating the source code.
-It goes over `Block.source[].tokens` and assembles them back to a string.
-It might be used with various transforms applied to the parsed data before stringifying.
+It goes over `Block.source[].tokens` items and assembles them back to the string.
+It might be used with various transforms applied before stringifying.

 ```js
 const { parse, stringify, transforms: {flow, align, indent} } = require('./lib/');